 THE VINEYARD TONDONIA - Don Rafael López de Heredia acquired Viña Tondonia from a group of clergies in 1913.
 The Tondonia vineyard is a beautiful vineyard of over 247 acres, 1,600 feet above sea level, situated on the right bank of the Ebro River in Rioja Alta.
 The soil is Alluvial clay with a high concentration of Limestone.
 Tondonia vineyard has a few acres of white grapes (Viura and Malvasia), from which R. López de Heredia makes their Tondonia Blanco.
 This small section of the vineyard is widely regarded as some of the most definitive “terroir” for white Rioja.

 Grapes: 90% Viura, 10% Malvasia.

-Aging: 6 years in American oak barrels and at least 6 years in bottles.
-Racked twice per year and no added yeast.
+Aging: 6 years in 225L American oak barrels handmade by the López de Heredia coopers, racked twice per year and at least 6 years in bottle before released.

 Talking About the Wines:

 -A View From The Cellar, Oct ’19 gave 93 points to 2005 Viña Tondonia Reserva (white).
 “The 2005 Viña Tondonia Rioja Blanco “Reserva” from López de Heredia is really drinking well at age fourteen, with a wide open and beautifully complex personality and a lovely spine of acidity to also carry it far into the future.
 The complex and classic bouquet wafts from the glass in a mix of lemon, a touch of fig, salty soil tones, paraffin, white flowers, hints of the browned butter tones to come, orange peel and coconutty American oak.
 On the palate the wine is bright, focused and full-bodied, with excellent depth at the core, zesty acids and a long, well- balanced and very complex finish.
 This is gorgeous.”